 Why CFAA Maximums Matter

 It’s true that Matthew Keys’ actual potential jail sentence could be significantly less than 25 years.
-The government has actually signaled—but not promised—that it will "likely" seek less than 5 years.
+The government has actually signaled—but not promised—that it will "likely" seek.
 And it’s conventional wisdom that maximum punishments may sometimes be a ploy to capture the public’s attention.

 But as we’ve explained before, the maximum punishment can impact calculations pursuant to the United States Sentencing Guidelines.
 For instance, many prosecutors and judges use the maximum punishment as an indicator of how serious the crime is.
 They also ratchet up pressure on defendants to plea bargain or settle—after all someone facing 25 years is more likely to agree to serve five than someone facing a maximum of five year penalty.